Downloadable Guides

 What is your block made of?

 It’s a sheet of vinyl glued to a plate that I 3D‑printed.
-Here’s the material I use: https://www.amazon.com/Yeaqee-Linoleum-Unmounted-Engraving-Printmaking/dp/B0CPJ132MD?th=1
+The guide to how I make my blocks are available now at the link above.

 What’s the tool that holds the drill bits called, and where can I get one?